 When you’re ready to bake this puppy, you have a couple of options.

 Commercial or store-bought sheet cakes usually come in ¼, ½, or full sheet cake sizes, the latter being about 16” x 24”.
 Most home cooks use the half size (12” x 18”) to make sheet cakes.
-For this recipe, however, I use a 15 x 10 x 1 inch baking sheet.
+For this recipe, however, I use a 15 x 10 x 1-inch baking sheet.
 If you don’t happen to have this size baking pan, do what my Mom does and bake it in a 9” x 13” pan.

-Not all of us have sheet cake pans, first of all, but smaller pans means thicker cake slices, and I think we can all agree that’s a good thing!
+Not all of us have sheet cake pans, first of all, but smaller pans mean thicker cake slices, and I think we can all agree that’s a good thing!
 It’ll just take a little longer to bake (~ 10 minutes) than the sheet cake pan version will, but the payoff from this little bit of patience will be almost an extra inch of height.

 While the cake’s setting up in the oven, you’ll have time to prepare the warm icing to mingle with the cake once it’s cooked.

 By the way, there is a difference between frosting and icing.
 While some people like to use those words interchangeably (I think someone somewhere decided “icing” sounded fancy and just decided to use it instead), frosting is the lighter, buttercream-style stuff piped onto cupcakes.
-Icing is the thinner, slightly sweeter sibling that works to glaze pastries and doughnuts.
+The icing is the thinner, slightly sweeter sibling that works to glaze pastries and doughnuts.